by The Lady Eve

 This scenario would be re-envisioned and brought to life on film a few years later:

 Paramount Pictures bought the rights to D'entre les morts for Alfred Hitchcock not long after it was published.
 The film went into production in 1957, a significant point in the director's career.

 |Dial M for Murder (1953)|

 In 1954 Lew Wasserman brokered a deal between Hitchcock and Paramount that virtually opened the skies for the director.
 He would be able to work independently, be granted production budgets far more robust than he'd known at Warners, and would own those films he both produced and directed.
 The films Hitchcock made for Paramount during the '50s comprise an oeuvre within his oeuvre: Rear Window (1954), To Catch a Thief (1955), The Trouble with Harry (1955), The Man Who Knew Too Much (1956) and Vertigo (1958).
-North by Northwest (1959) is also part of this collection though it was made for MGM.
+North by Northwest (1959) would seem to be a part of this collection but it was made for MGM.

 |The Man Who Knew Too Much (1956)|

 And so it was that Alfred Hitchcock embarked on the film adaptation of D'entre les morts just as he arrived at the pinnacle of his career.